Broadband Internet Service Disclosures

 Use of our fiber broadband high-speed Internet service is also governed by:

-- High Speed Internet Service Overview, available at (insert link)
+- High Speed Internet Service Overview

-- Acceptable Use Policy, available at (insert link)
+- Acceptable Use Policy, available here

 - Congestion Management

 Luminate Fiber LLC uses various tools and techniques to manage and monitor its network, deliver its service and ensure compliance with the Acceptable Use Policy.
 Without effective network management, customers would be subject to the negative effects of spam, viruses, security attacks, network congestion, and other risks or degradations of the service.

 Luminate Fiber LLC uses quality of service (QoS) to separate data types and may prioritize them at different levels.
 For example, voice calls may be prioritized over general Internet traffic.

 Our congestion management practices potentially affect all network traffic, but do not target any specific content, application, service or device.

 Luminate Fiber LLC does not prioritize any traffic to benefit any party or affiliate, in exchange for consideration, monetary or otherwise.